mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 - You can hot-swap between all registered Gopro cameras w/o restarting Solo
 - Voice output and text prompt on the connected camera model in Solex.
 - Gopro will automaticallly turn on when Solo is powered on if the camera is in sleep mode
+- Gopro battery monitoring: you will receive a warning message when the Gopro battery is getting low

 # 4. Exceptions and known limitations